9 Most Popular Types of Beer Glasses to Enhance Your Beer

 The Classic Pint

-Let’s start with the most widely recognized beer glass: the classic pint glass.
+Let’s start with the most widely recognized types of beer glasses: the classic pint glass.
 Simple in shape and style, you’ve definitely seen your share of these in bars, especially in America.
 These popular glasses hold 16 ounces and can be used for just about any kind of beer: IPAs, stouts, ales, lagers, you name it.
 The simple shape of the wide rim and slight taper toward the bottom guides your hops to the top so that you can enjoy their flavors directly with each sip.
 Pints are used in the rest of the world, too, but they’re currently reigning as the most popular type of beer glass in the States.
 The design of this simple glass is inexpensive to manufacture and easy to store, which are both major factors for its popularity.
 After all, there’s nothing like a Blue Moon along with your burger and fries at your favorite sports bar.

 The Imperial Pint